 - Changes can be requested by either parent after support has been ordered

-- Parents can continue to pay support after 18 for college if they so choose
+- Parents can agree to continue to pay support after 18 for college by contract

-Alimony is a form of support paid by one former spouse to the other after a divorce is finalized.
+Alimony is a form of support paid by one former spouse to the other after separation.
 This agreement can be reached by the former spouses if they can come to specific terms.
-If not, the court will issue the order.
-The court can require payments to be made to the dependent spouse so they can retain their lifestyle.
+If not, the dependent spouse (who needs the support) can ask a court to award post-separation support and alimony.
+The court can require payments over a specific amount of time, up to a specific amount, or until a party dies or if the dependent spouse remarries or cohabitates.

-These payments do not last forever and often stop after a set period or until the dependent spouse is able to find employment.
+These payments do not last forever and often stop after a set period or may be modified if the dependent spouse is able to find employment.
 The payments can be made weekly, monthly, quarterly, annually, or in a lump sum.
-The court will take the following factors into account when determining spousal support:
+The court may take the following factors into account when determining spousal support: